kamarov-therussiantank/tanktroubleaddons-custom-resource-packs/README.md

 - Load:
   - Open TankTroubleAddons menu
-  - Find "Texture packs" section and click on the button bellow it
+  - Find "Resource packs" section and click on the button bellow it
   - An dropping window will appear, with few selections, find and click "Add from zip..."
   - Select texturepack you want to load